 Chocolate Salami/salami di cioccolato

-- 200 g/7oz of a mixture of milk and plain chocolate
+- 200 g chocolate a mix of milk and dark chocolate

-- 100 g/3 1/2oz 10 biscuits GingerNut biscuits - you can use any biscuit here but I like the spiciness of Ginger Nuts
+- 100 g ginger biscuits 10 biscuits GingerNut biscuits – you can use any biscuit here but I like the spiciness of Ginger Nuts

-- 1/2 teaspoon dried chili flakes optional but fab
+- 1/2 tsp dried chili flakes optional but fab

 - Use the double boiler method (bowl over pan of bubbling water) to melt the chocolate and butter.
 This works quicker if you chop both up first into small pieces.